01000001melia/computer-science/README.md

 | [Mathematics for Computer Science](https://openlearninglibrary.mit.edu/courses/course-v1:OCW+6.042J+2T2019/about) | |

 ### CS Tools
+Understanding theory is important, but you will also be expected to create programs.
+There are a number of tools that are widely used to make that process easier.
+Learn them now to ease your future work writing programs.

 | Courses | Done |
 | :--- | :---: |